Center of generalized skein algebras: Muller-Roger-Yang skein algebra

-Recall that the height of the endpoints of a $V$-tangle diagram at each boundary puncture are distinct.
-Now we consider the orientation of the boundary edges induced from that of $\Sigma$.
-Then, we move the endpoints along the boundary edge in the direction of the positive order so that a higher end goes farther.
-As a result, we obtain a positively ordered tangle diagram.
+Recall that, in $\cS_{q}^{\MRY}(\Sigma)$, the height of the endpoints of a $V$-tangle diagram at each boundary puncture are distinct.
+Now we use the orientation of the boundary edges induced from that of $\Sigma$ to move the endpoints along the boundary edge in that direction so that a higher end goes farther.
+As a result, we obtain what we call a positively ordered tangle diagram.
 We call the operation the \emph{moving trick} and it is depicted in Figure \ref{fig:movingtrick}.

-Finally, we assign $+$ states to the endpoints of the resulting $\partial$-tangle diagram.
-Then, it can be seen as an element of $\cS_{q}^{\LRY}(\Sigma)$.
-It is clear that this operation is well-defined injective map.
+We may then assign $+$ states to the endpoints of the resulting $\partial$-tangle diagram so that it can be seen as an element of $\cS_{q}^{\LRY}(\Sigma)$.
+As we will see later, with the bases given in Sections~\ref{ssec:LRYbases} and \ref{ssec:MRYbases}, it is clear that this operation is a well-defined injective map; see Proposition~\ref{prop:MRYvsLRY}.
 If we have a positively stated diagram, we may uniquely recover a corresponding $V$-tangle diagram.
-This map preserves the stacking structure.
-Therefore, there is a well-defined algebra homomorphism
+This moving trick map preserves the stacking structure.